Ibarca/ABC_Revenue_Analysis_Report/README.md

 ## Suggestions

-- AI-assisted reporting with Google Gemini.
+- AI-assisted report integration with Google Gemini.

 Corporate Google Workspace accounts allow the integration of Google Gemini directly into Google Sheets.
 This enables automated prompting and natural-language queries on top of the report, allowing users to quickly generate tracking summaries, ad-hoc insights, and management-ready reports without additional manual analysis.